 I should preface this reflection by saying that I have not yet delivered the 20- minute micro teaching session, so what I am reflecting on below is largely hypothetical and based on my contemplation of potential issues.
 It will be amended once I have delivered the session.

-1. What have you learned this week about learning design and session planning?
+1. What have you learned this week about face-to-face teaching practice in HE?